gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

 ## Upcoming improvements for throughput and sensitivity
  * MinKNOW upgrade, improved unblocking
- * Lifetime of flow cell improved by 50%, yield per flow cell and cost per base goes up concomitantly
+ * Lifetime of flow cell improved by 50%, yield per flow cell and cost per base goes up concommitantly
  * Working on releasing an official read-until
  * Working group looking on samples people are looking at, looking at best library prep to give best output